-Periodically throughout the work, whenever the Engineer deems it necessary, the sediment that has been deposited against the controls will be removed to ensure that the controls are working properly.
+Periodically throughout the work, the sediment that has been deposited against the controls shall be removed pursuant to DEP guidelines to ensure that the controls are working properly.

 SECTION 8: Inspection Schedule

 During construction the erosion and sedimentation controls will be inspected daily.
 Once the Contractor is selected, an on site inspector will be selected to work closely with the Engineer to insure that all erosion and sedimentation controls are in place and working properly.
 An Inspection Form is included.